Why Do we Train? or…”I have been a Ham forever and I know better than anyone.”

 Gone are the days of taking a course one time and then just sitting back and waiting for the call for help.
 The professionals we work with in an emergency do not train once and move on, they practice over and over again until the proper way is second nature, and then they train some more to keep those skills fresh and ready to go.

-The way you operate in everyday life is the way your body will revert to in an emergency, so let us train an operate in the way that we will be asked to in that emergency, and then we will be ready for anything.
+The way you operate in everyday life is the way your body and mind will revert to in an emergency, so let us train and operate in the way that we will be asked to in that emergency, and then we will be ready for anything.

-Any operator that participates in Emergency Communications need to sign up with Connect as it allows logging of your hours and provides the local Emergency Coordinator with your availability and training information.
-By 2019, this will be the only way to be able to participate and log hours of service, so please sign up today!
+Any operator that participates in Emergency Communications needs to sign up with ARES Connect as it allows logging of your hours and provides the local Emergency Coordinator with your availability and training information.
+In 2019, this will be the only way to be able to participate and log hours of service, so please sign up today!

 All ARES members need to have the following FREE FEMA training courses to participate in activations: IS-100, 200, 700, 800.
 These courses can be found at:

 Training Outline-Meetings and Supplemental Sessions

 Monthly Meeting 1st Thursday 7:30pm EMD Training Room